-This tiny city is famous for its 15 remaining medieval towers (the other 60 or so have apparently been pilfered over the years by various Austrian cities to hold up bridges or play tether ball) and its picturesque walls and brick alleys serve as the poster child for quaint Tuscan hill towns – tourist hordes, gelato shops, ATMs and all.
+Then it was on to Tuscany, the part of the country everyone thinks of when considering an expat move to Italy.
+Understandable, since much of the region is beautifully tranquil (aside from tour bus time, that is).
+The tiny city of San Gimignano is famous for its 15 remaining medieval towers (the other 60 or so have apparently been pilfered over the years by various Austrian cities to hold up bridges or play tether ball) and its picturesque walls and brick alleys serve as the poster child for quaint Tuscan hill towns – tourist hordes, gelato shops, ATMs and all.
 Of course, at about 5 pm each day the massive, pulsing tour groups turn around and ooze their way back down the narrow main street to erupt in the parking lot outside the walls like a giant tube of whitening toothpaste being stepped on by an unruly child named Warren.
 And from then until 9 am the following morning, solitude is thine.
-Sixteen hours all to ourselves, to eat pizza, wander nonchalantly and take as many pictures as we wanted of the numerous red metal naked man sculptures which were scattered throughout the town for no reason we could discern other than possibly to dispute Michelangelo’s take on Italian penis size.
+Sixteen hours all to ourselves, to continue to work our way through the best pizzas in Italy, wander nonchalantly and take as many pictures as we wanted of the numerous red metal naked man sculptures which were scattered throughout the town for no reason we could discern other than possibly to dispute Michelangelo’s take on Italian penis size.

-Another Tuscan hill town, although this time qualifying as more of a real city on the basis of its various vegetable markets and purse stores.
+Another Tuscan hill town, the jumping off point for many of the popular Tuscany food and wine tours, although Siena qualifies as more of a real city on the basis of its various vegetable markets and purse stores.
 And the awesome balcony on our hotel that afforded us incredible views out over the city while we enjoyed our simple yet satisfying breakfast of cereal and bananas.
 The rest of Siena, as far as we can tell, has two dominant features (not including its well documented “relaxed atmosphere”).
 First is its massive and impressive Duomo (that word seems to mean “biggest church in town” in Italian), which we glanced at briefly during our intense search for a cheap takeaway pizza place, having seen many big churches over the course of the last three weeks, and finding it harder and harder to tell the funny little arches apart.
 Second, and of far more interest to us, was the huge Il Campo, the main square, surrounded by impressive palazzos and whimsical tunnels leading down into it, and rather than a square is actually a large half circle that slopes uniquely from the outside down to the middle, presumably making it easier for all spectators to see what might be taking place down in the place of honour in front of yet another big building, but which we appreciated mostly because it gave us a more comfortable place to sit and eat our pizza.

 And hang out while we waited to be able to check into our hotel.
 Yep, just lolling about, taking in the spirit of the place, spending a bit of time casually writing in my notebook, relaxed, comfortable, then bemused as I watched a curly black pube tumble slowly across my page.
 You just can’t plan your classic travel moments.